Ugur-Diktas/ugurdiktas.ch/README.md

 Welcome to the personal_website_ugurdiktas.ch README.md file!

-Below, you'll find procedures and tips to help you develop for ugurdikts.ch
+Below, you'll find procedures and tips to help you develop for ugurdiktas.ch

 # NPM versions